• Skip to primary navigation

 What is oat milk whipped cream?

 Oat milk whipped cream is a quick and easy replacement for regular whipped cream.
 Even though it’s dairy-free, it still carries all the same great textures and flavors.
 With a few simple ingredients, you’ll be able to whip up (pun intended) a fluffy mixture that’s perfect for any occasion.
+Unlike my coconut whipped cream which is much higher fat content, this recipe is made from oat milk, which has a much lighter.

 Is whipped cream vegan?